Biological Station Hiddensee

 Research Vessel "Limanda"

-The twin-hulled ship with 15 m in length, 6 m wide and a draught of 1.40 m was built by the shipyard Blyth Catamarans Ltd., England.
+The twin-hulled ship with 15 m in length, 6 m wide and a draught of 1.40 m was built by Blyth Catamarans Ltd., England.
 It sails with a crew of 2 persons and max.
 12 scientists/students on board.
 Home port is Rostock.

 More details: data sheet of research catamaran "Limanda" (PDF)